tatv047/A-star-pathfinding-visualisation-game/README.md

-# A-star-pathfinding-visualisation-game
+# Pathfinding-visualisation-game
-This is an implementation of the A* pathfinding algorithm using the Pygame library in Python.
+This is an implementation of the A*, Dijkstra's pathfinding algorithm using the Pygame library in Python.
-The A* algorithm is used to find the shortest path between a start and end point on a grid.

 # Let's break down the code step-by-step: